Rehab Centers Arlington County, VA

 Services provided:

-• HIV and AIDS support, group counseling and counseling for couples
+• Individual counseling services, group counseling and counseling for couples

 Phoenix Houses Of The Mid Atlantic Phoenix House Counseling Center

-Phoenix Houses Of The Mid Atlantic Phoenix House Counseling Center is a residential rehab center in Arlington County, VA that is situated in the 22204 zip code.
-Phoenix Houses Of The Mid Atlantic Phoenix House Counseling Center offers group counseling, substance use education and HIV/AIDS counseling.
-It includes partial hospitalization, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+Phoenix Houses Of The Mid Atlantic Phoenix House Counseling Center is an inpatient treatment center in Arlington County, VA that is located in the 22204 zip code.
+Phoenix Houses Of The Mid Atlantic Phoenix House Counseling Center provides inpatient treatment for dual diagnosis, residential substance use treatment and inpatient detox.
+It also Accepts Federal funding.

 Address: 46 South Glebe Road, 3rd Floor, Arlington, VA 22204 in Arlington County